Texas Tech University

 Logging in to the Linux Clusters using Linux/Mac

-If you are connecting to the Linux clusters from the wired TTU network or the TTUnet wireless network, or if you are connected from off-campus through the TTU Global Protect VPN client, which as of mid-2023 requires use of the campus Duo Multi-factor Authentication system, then you are considered to be "on campus".
+If you are connecting to the Linux clusters from the wired TTU network or the TTUnet wireless network, or if you are connected from off-campus through the TTU Global Protect VPN client, which as of mid-2023 requires use of the campus MIcrosoft Multi-factor Authentication system, then you are considered to be "on campus".
 Connections made from TTUHSC, the TTUguest wireless network or any other off campus site not in this list are treated as "off campus".
 For off-campus connections, follow the procedures outlined below and then navigate to the off-campus instructions for the SSH gateway at the end of this page.

 On Macs, the built-in Terminal application can be used for plain-text connections without installation of any additional applications, and XQuartz is the best option for X11 graphics-enabled usage.
 Linux systems generally include a terminal application and options to install X.org X11 support for graphics-enabled applications.
 When using X11, be sure to add the "-X" flag to the ssh commands given below to enable X11 forwarding.